-These vegan banana mini muffins are so tasty, you won't miss the eggs, dairy, or oil!
-Bite-sized, guilt-free, and oh-so-yummy - they are a triple threat!
-They're so moist and fluffy - your daily dose of fruit and fiber never tasted so good.
+These Mini Vegan Banana Muffins are so tasty, you won't miss the eggs, dairy, or oil!
+Moist, fluffy, and perfectly bite-sized, they're a delicious way to sneak in your daily dose of fruit and fiber (and kids love them!)

 They're also high in fiber, like Vegan Protein Waffles and Savory Vegan Zucchini Muffins.
 Thanks to whole wheat flour, these muffins are a good source of fiber, which can help keep you feeling full and satisfied.